Sturlen/mixtape-music-player/README.md

 Self hosted music streaming service, built on top of your own library.
 Stream your collection directly to any device with a web browser.

+[!WARNING]
+This project is still experimental.
+Do not expect a stable API.

+[!WARNING]
+Seriously.
+Read above warning.

 ## How to use

 ### 1. Install bun